Fix Error This Share Requires Obsolete SMB1 Protocol

 Reasons for Obsolete SMB1 Protocol Error

-You’ve encountered this error because either you attempted to connect to a device that exclusively uses the SMBv1 protocol or a device that relies on SMBv1 tried to connect to a newer version of Windows, where SMBv1 isn’t enabled by default.
-This situation can trigger the error you’re seeing.
+• Either you attempted to connect to a device that is only using or compatible with SMBv1 protocol or A device that relies on SMBv1 tried to connect to a newer version of Windows, where SMBv1 isn’t enabled by default.

 SMBv1 is known to have significant security vulnerabilities and is susceptible to various types of attacks.
 Microsoft strongly recommends using SMBv2 or SMBv3 protocol instead of SMBv1.